“[A]n admirable engagement of a trope we just can’t seem to leave behind.” — Chris Klimek, Washington City Paper

 Productions: Theater Alliance (DC, 2012); Taffety Punk Theatre Company (DC, 2012).
 Readings: Artists Bloc (DC, 2011).
 Workshop and reading: HotCity Theatre (St. Louis, 2011).

-I’m happy to be able to share a small Pinterest gallery (including a few images of the real-life superheroes I’ve gotten to know) that inspired me during the writing of the play.
+Below is a small Pinterest gallery that inspired the writing of the play.
 If you’d like to learn more about the origins of the story, too, there’s a terrific 2am Theatre podcast you might want to listen to.

 About the Play

 You can learn more about Reals on the New Play Exchange.